WillFlame14/rs-docs/docs/learning-path/level-3.md

 - When a card receives *Permission to Discard*, it is considered to be known trash.
 Discarding a card with *PTD* is thus considered to be a safe action, and a player that has a card with *PTD* is *Loaded*.
 - This means that they can receive *Loaded Rank Play Clues*, and they **do not have a chop** until the card with *PTD* is discarded.
-- This means that both players need to keep track of the everyone's safe actions, in order to determine which cards have *PTD* and when someone becomes *Loaded*.
+- This means that both players need to keep track of everyone's safe actions, in order to determine which cards have *PTD* and when someone becomes *Loaded*.
 - It helps to keep track of the card that has *PTD* by writing a note of `[kt]` on it.

 ### Revoking PTD